pschatzmann/ESP32-A2DP/README.md

 ## Change History

 Master
+- Clean up compile warnings so that build with warnings ALL will succeed
 - provide get_connection_status() method
 - provide end() method to shut down bluetooth
 - add compile time switch for new ESP IDF